Classification

 • B 220– Meridians / Points (with atlases)

-• B 300 – Semiology – Diagnosis
+• B 300 – Clinical Presentation – Diagnosis

-• B 400 – Therapeutic methods
+• B 400 – Treatment methods

 • B 410 – Acupuncture and moxibustion

-• B 411– General information
+• B 411– General Information

-• B 412– Extension
+• B 412– Extension Services

 • B 420– Pharmacopoeia

-• B 430– Dietetics
+• B 430– Nutrition

-• B 440– Manual medicine
+• B 440– Manual Medicine

 • B 450 – Chinese gymnastics

-• B 500 – Western nosology
+• B 500 – Western Nosology

 C – Other alternative medicines

-• C 100– General information – Popularization
+• C 100– General Information – Public Outreach

 • C 200 – Other Eastern medicines

-• C 210– Indian medicine (Ayurveda, etc.)
+• C 210– Indian Medicine (Ayurveda, etc.)

 • C 220 – Japanese medicine (Reiki, shiatsu, etc.)

-• C 221– Japanese martial arts
+• C 221– Japanese Martial Arts

 • C 230– Tibetan Medicine